Last updated: November 12, 2024

 Father and son playing in recently refinanced home

 Cash out refinancing is a popular way to use the equity in your home to borrow the funds you need.
-It’s also a great way to improve your existing mortgage’s interest rate and potentially negotiate for better terms such as decreased monthly payments or fewer interest charges over the life of the loan.
+It may also improve your existing mortgage’s interest rate and secure better terms such as decreased monthly payments or fewer interest charges over the life of the loan.

 When national prime interest rates drop, homeowners may find refinancing for better rates an attractive option.

-How much cash you can get with a refinance depends on how much is still owed on your current mortgage, how much your house is appraised for and what combined loan-to-value ratio (CLTV) your lender will approve.
+How much cash you can get with a refinance can depend on how much is still owed on your current mortgage, how much your house is appraised for, and what combined loan-to-value ratio (CLTV) your lender will approve.

 How a traditional mortgage refinance works